Learn from Practice & Experience

 The admissions requirements for the doctoral degree programs described below are in addition to the University admissions requirements.
 The minimum eligibility requirements for admission to a doctoral degree program include the following:

-• an MPH degree or master’s degree in a related field from a regionally accredited institution, with a G.P.A. of 3.5 or above.
-Applicants with a master’s degree in another field may indicate their relevant training, research experience, or educational background comparable to the MPH.
-DrPH applicants who are admitted without an MPH may be required to take additional course work at the graduate level to satisfy MPH core competencies.
+• An M.P.H. degree or master’s degree in a related field from a regionally accredited institution, with a G.P.A. of 3.5 or above.
+Applicants with a master’s degree in another field may indicate their relevant training, research and/or practice experience, or educational background comparable to the M.P.H. or the M.S. degrees.
+Dr.P.H. and Ph.D. degree applicants who are admitted without a CEPH accredited M.P.H. degree will be required to take PHCJ 606 Public Health Fundamentals, EPDM 509 Principles of Epidemiology, STAT 521 Biostatistics I or AHRM 514 Biostatistics (that covers SPSS and R, SAS), or equivalent courses to fulfill the public health fundamental learning outcomes described in section D.1 of the 2016 CEPH criteria.

 DrPH Foundational Competencies